Kobo, Ethiopia: History

 In mid-1972, a young District Development Officer, Abebaw Kasai, sent a full report concerning conditions in the district to the Ministry of Community Development; this was the first warning of what became the brutal 1973–74 famine which set off the Ethiopian Revolution and led to the fall of Emperor Haile Selassie.
 The report was received with interest by the Ministry of Community Development, but was rejected by the Ministry of the Interior.
 Abebaw was severely reprimanded and told never to send such a negative report again.
-The Ministry of Agriculture commissioned a survey of the crop situation at harvest time in 1972.
-The survey was conducted by Paul Christensen, a United States Peace Corp volunteer.
-The survey accurately predicted that if the 1973 crops failed, about 220,000 people would be without food.
-The crops did fail in 1973.

-The failure of the Ministry of the Interior to respond to the famine may be seen as a form of punishment for the local tendency to rebel, as well as a fatalism on the part of the central government when faced with acts of God.

-Oxfam also declined to get involved in preparations for the famine prior to the appearance of beggars in the streets during the rainy season of 1973.
-After the effects of the famine became visible, Oxfam ran a famous television piece on the famine in Britain.
-The Catholic Relief Services provided effective relief in 1973–74.
-The Ministry of Rural Development and the Ministry of Agriculture provide food-for-work assistance through program which built the road from the plains to Zobil Mountain.
-The program distributed grain from the United States Agency for International Development.

-During the abbreviated rainy season of 1973, with the displacement caused by the famine, cholera broke out in lowland Wollo.
-The Catholic Relief Service had organized health care in Kobo for those displaced by the famine and weakened by malnutrition.
-The rehydration provided at the Kobo station saved many lives among the cholera victims.

 In May 1983 the Catholic Relief Services made grant distributions from the Agency for International Development at Kobo in response to the later famine, By the next year, with the famine clearly underway, several thousand Afar people had come to the Catholic mission in Kobo in search of help; they had fled the lowlands after losing all their livestock.
 Between 15 October and 2 November 1989 Kobo was subjected to four air attacks by the government forces.
 Casualties are not known, but the clinic was strafed by helicopter gunships.

 In March 2007, the Amhara Regional Rehabilitation and Development Agency announced the creation of a state-owned cotton processing factory, and a cotton plantation on 305 hectares to supply it, with a capitalization of 63 million Birr.
 The next month the Ethiopian Catholic Church announced the completion of a modern hospital with 50 beds.